ulrichson/zoomood/README.md

 # zoomood

-A virtual mood board that allows you to drag&drop media to a zoomable canvas.
+A virtual mood board that allows you to organize media on a zoomable canvas.

 ## Setup
 ```